ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git and local workflow.md

 ### Introduction to Git

 Complete this learning module - [Introduction to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/) The exercises suggests using the sandbox.
-Instead use Git Bash on your computer to become more familiar with on of the tools we'll be using.
+Instead use Git Bash on your computer to become more familiar with one of the tools we'll be using.
 There are lots of tools for using Git, just like there are lots of different places to save files or programs to edit text.

 After checking the git version number, skip the rest of the Configure Git exercise and skip to Set up your Git Repository.